jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 Comments can help the reader to understand background information or particular portions of complicated SQL.
 Comments can also serve as a way to document changes that have occurred over time by documenting changes done on a specific date.
 ## <span style="color: green">A. Good</span>
 * Do not insert comments that are not useful
-* Use block style comments with `/*` and `*/` for 3 or more lines of comments.
+* Use block style comments with `/*` and `*/` for three (3) or more lines of comments.
 For block comments, the beginning and ending comment clauses should be on separate lines with the text comments set to one indentation between the clauses
-* Use `--` for 1 to 2 lines of comments.
+* Use `--` for one (1) to two (2) lines of comments.
 A space character should immediately follow the beginning of either a single line or block comment declaration
 <pre>
 <mark>/*</mark>
    Comments that span three or more lines should use block comments